ActianCorp/dataflow-p2-site/README.md

 # dataflow-p2-site

-This Maven POM is used to setup a local Eclipse update site for the Actian DataFlow components needed to building custom DataFlow operators.
+This Maven POM is used to setup a local Eclipse update site for the Actian DataFlow components needed to build custom DataFlow operators.

 ## Building